Black Friday 2020 PC gaming deals: the best deals you can get today

 WD Black SN750 deals:

-Newegg look like they’ll have the best 1TB WD Black SN750 deal this year, dropping to a new all-time low of just $116.
+Newegg have the best 1TB WD Black SN750 deal this year, dropping to a new all-time low of just $116.
 Previously, its lowest price was $120 over on Amazon, although it’s possible Amazon may well drop prices again closer to Black Friday.

 Crucial P1 deals: